Cyril Théréau: Charleroi

-Steaua
+FCSB

-On 29 August 2006, Théréau signed a four-year contract with Steaua București.
+On 29 August 2006, Théréau signed a four-year contract with FCSB.
 The reported transfer fee paid to Charleroi was €1 million while Théréau's salary multiplied by seven to about €240,000 annually.
 The move happened after the Steaua's coach saw him play against Standard Liège and thought he could make a good replacement for the injured Victoraș Iacob.
 Months after playing in the Championnat National for Angers, Théréau made an appearance in the Champions League being substituted on in the 70th minute in Steaua's 1–4 win away to Dynamo Kyiv on 13 September 2006.
-He was used in all six matches in the group stage without scoring as Steaua failed to progress from the group which also included Real Madrid and Lyon.
-He scored his first hat-trick for Steaua in a win against FC Naţional in the Romanian top division on 12 November 2006.
+He was used in all six matches in the group stage without scoring as FCSB failed to progress from the group which also included Real Madrid and Lyon.
+He scored his first hat-trick for FCSB in a win against FC Naţional in the Romanian top division on 12 November 2006.
 Théréau became a fan favourite at the club and this did not change when he was sent off in the Bucharest derby against Dinamo.
 In total, he amassed 10 goals in 17 leagues games.